StubblyCamera52/fluffy-funicular/README.md

 # Sacrifice Scavenger

-A game made by Me (Gavan) and Sebastian at Hackclub Daydream Seattle!
+A game made by TaelsDaFoox and StubblyCamera52 at Hackclub Daydream Seattle!
 Compatible with keyboard and controller.

 We worked on this over the course of 2 days (12 hours each day)
 Platformer-Adventure game
 Multiple types of enemies (goomber, charger, turret)
-Lots of cute custom models and animations (thanks sebastian)
+Lots of cute custom models and animations (thanks Taels)
 Goomber is very nice (trust)
 A lot of code (yippee)